Explore Your Data with Einstein Copilot for Tableau

 Einstein Copilot for Tableau is built on top of the Einstein Trust Layer(Link opens in a new window) and inherits all of its security, governance and Trust capabilities.
 As you interact with Einstein Copilot, neither your data nor your conversations that are sent to the Large Language Model (LLM) are saved to the LLM, and no customer data is ever used to train the model.

-When you first connect to your data source, Einstein Copilot indexes your data to understand the context.
+When you first open Einstein Copilot, it indexes your data to understand the context.
 This helps Einstein Copilot return relevant results based on your questions and your data source.
 The information it indexes includes field metadata (field captions, field descriptions, data roles and data types) and up to 1000 unique field values if the data type is string (text).

 Get started with Einstein Copilot